PavithraAnbuselvam/CPP-Notes/Important Concepts/OOPS.md

 **Abstraction**
 Abstraction means hiding internal implementation details and showing only the essential features.

+**Abstract class**
-**Abstract class** It contains at least one **pure virtual function**.It is a class that cannot be instantiated by its own.It is designed to be inherited by other classes.
+It contains at least one **pure virtual function**.
+It is a class that cannot be instantiated by its own.
+It is designed to be inherited by other classes.
+Abstract classes can have constructors, and they are called when an object of a derived class is created.

 **Pure Virtual Function**
 Pure Virtual Function is a virtual function which doesn't have body.

 **Syntax** virtual void fun()=0;

 When you are not giving the body of the function in the base class,it becomes **abstract class**.

 **E.g**

 class Animal